hundredrabbits/thebook/north_pacific_logbook.md

 ##### 1200
 For lunch, we had tomato pasta with green peppers, with chocolate and clementines for dessert.
 Clementines were a gift from friends who came to visit us in Shimoda before we left.
 Food gifts are the best.

-Whenever I eat an orange, I think of the time we spent in Minamiise, a city renown for its oranges.
+Whenever I eat an orange, I think of the time we spent in Minamiise, a city renowned for its oranges.
 There was an orange shop in Gokasho, they had varieties for every season.
 Our favorite variety was the Dekopon, an orange hybrid, recognizable by its protruding bump on the top resembling an inverted belly-button.
-The shop sold orange-flavored deserts, as well as fresh juice, and ice cream in the summer.
+The shop sold orange-flavored desserts, as well as fresh juice, and ice cream in the summer.
 We'd bike there once a week from our spot in Shima Yacht Harbor.
 Oranges will always take me back to that place.
 We ate the clementines in silence, savoring every bite, letting memories of Gokasho transit in and out of our minds.

 For now, we are parked at the centre of a mean system, waiting things out.
 Looking at the GRIB files, it's funny to see ourselves positioned in the 'eye' of this massive storm.
 The world around us is chaos, yet it is much quieter in our little world on the ocean.